oa495/technoself/README.md

 # technoself

 How consistent are you online?

-This program (will) go through all your social media channels and for each, get a glimpse of how you represent yourself.
-It would then compare the results for each and rate you on your consistency or your number of technoselves.
+How does your real self compare to your instagram self?